//

 Why do I have to do it and what will I learn?

 What is the best therapy for depression?
 Do some people really have a photographic memory?
 Do birds of a feather flock together or do opposites attract?
+Questions like these are addressed by researchers in our psychology department.
 For the most part, the material taught in psychology courses is the product of psychological research.
 To increase your familiarity with psychological research, all PSYCH 100 and PSYCH 105 students are required to participate in research activities sponsored by the Psychology Department that are offered through the departmental Subject Pool.
-This research participation will count as 3% of your course grade (in other words, if you do not participate in any research activities you lose 3% of the total course points).
+You will be required to complete 6 credits of research activities and research participation will count as 3% of your course grade (in other words, if you do not participate in any research activities you lose 3% of the total course points).

 How do I sign up to participate in research?

-Typically, it takes researchers a few weeks to get research studies ready.
-You should plan to complete one hour of research participation within the first few weeks of the semester, more hours throughout the middle weeks of the semester, and your final hour or two in the final weeks of the semester.
+Ideally, you should plan to complete one hour of research participation within the first few weeks of the semester, more hours throughout the middle weeks of the semester, and your final hour or two in the final weeks of the semester.
+However, you can choose to complete all of your research credits early in the semester.
+You should not wait until the end of the semester though because there may not be enough slots available.

 How do I get credit once I participate in research?